-Students may not withdraw from cooperative nursing (NSG) or practical nursing (PNU) courses.
-Written permission is required from the School of Nursing and/or Program Director.
+Students may not withdraw from Nursing (NSG) or practical nursing (PNU) or Radiography (RAD) courses without written permission from the Division Dean.
 To be eligible to withdraw, students must be in good academic standing.
 Beyond the midpoint of the semester, withdrawals will only be considered in cases of emergencies.